Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Important Role of IoT in COVID-19

 \subsection{IoT Buttons}

 This type of IoT device is a small, programmable button connected to the cloud through wireless communication\cite{chai2018internet}.
-Based on its written code on the cloud, this device can be applied to perform different tasks by pressing only one button.
-It is useful to apply to do repetitive tasks to increase the efficiency of staff.
-A real-time example of an IoT button is allowing users to complain if any hospital restrooms need cleaning and then receiving a response from housekeeping staff after the restrooms have been cleaned.
-In this case, the management is able to keep restrooms clean \cite{AWSIoTButton2020, chai2019internet}.
-Table \ref{tab:IoTbuttons} illustrates two implementation of these button during COVID-19 phases.
+Based on its written code on the cloud, this device can perform different repetitive tasks by pressing only one button.
+For example, one type of IoT buttons enable patients to complain if any hospital restrooms need cleaning by pressing a button only \cite{AWSIoTButton2020, chai2019internet}.
+Table \ref{tab:IoTbuttons} illustrates two implementations of these button during \mbox{COVID-19} phases.